koreacsl/PathFault/README.md

 ### Step 1: Building the Surrogate Model

-To begin, a penetration tester sets up a **Mimic Environment** that replicates the HTTP processing behavior of the real web application, component by component.
+To begin, a penetration tester sets up a **Mimic Environment** that replicates the HTTP processing behavior of the real web service, component by component.
 This environment allows each web component (e.g., Nginx, Apache, Tomcat) to be tested in isolation without actual forwarding, while allowing full observation of request/response behavior.

 PathFault assists in constructing this environment and then automatically sends a suite of test requests using the **Inconsistency Detector**, designed to identify deviations from standard URI parsing behavior.